KillianMelsen/killianmelsen.github.io/docs/_posts/2023-06-19-Accelerating R using oneMKL and Windows Subsystem for Linux.markdown

 3. Reboot your device.
 4. After rebooting Ubuntu will start in a Command Prompt window.
 Choose a username and password when asked.
 5. Once Ubuntu has started the installed version can be checked by running `cat /etc/os-release` in the terminal.
-6. Update and upgrade all packages by running `sudo apt update` (enter your password when prompted) followed by `sudo apt upgrade -y`.
+6. Update and upgrade all packages by running `sudo apt update` (enter your password when prompted) followed by `sudo apt upgrade -y` and `sudo apt install build-essential`.

 # Installing R and RStudio